lngng/moDSTogether/README.md

    **NOTE:** *The banner and consolecommands.csv & debugcommands.csv (found in tools/sumlua/examples) refer to and contain extracts of material created & owned by Klei Entertainment.
 This project is not affiliated or associated with Klei Entertainment.
 "Under Construction" gif by @jeffrey (giphy.com).
 No copyright infringement intended, will swiftly remove copyrighted content on request by respective owners.*

    All rights reserved unless indicated otherwise.
-No additional liability.
 (Ryan Raposo)